-The month of Ramadan is a 30-day period of intentional fasting that will occur from May 15 to June 14 this year.
+The month of Ramadan is a 30-day period of intentional fasting.
 During this time, followers of Islam abstain from food during daylight hours in fulfillment of one of Islam’s five central pillars of faith.
 Muslims do this in hope of meriting favor with Allah and experiencing renewed spiritual insight.

 As the Muslim world prepares to celebrate Ramadan this month, Christians are presented with an incredible opportunity to engage our friends and neighbors in gospel conversations.
 Since this month places a heavy emphasis on spiritual matters, many believers have found it to be pivotal time to share the truth of Jesus with those who are currently far from God.